icambron/isaaccambron.com/source/blog/2014-12-13-transducer-composition.markdown

 (map (comp doubler inc) [1 2 3]) ;=> (4 6 8)
 ```

-But perhaps you have a bunch of functions that operate on sequences, and you want to compose *those*, you end up with the uglier, less efficient, and no less correct composition of maps:
+But perhaps you have a bunch of functions that operate on sequences, and you want to compose *those*.
+You end up with the uglier, less efficient, and no less correct composition of maps:

 ```clojure
 ((comp #(map doubler %) #(map inc %)) [1 2 3]) ;=> (4 6 8)